What Makes A Great

 Two-Factor Authentication (2FA) – This provides an additional level of security by requiring the likes of a username and password to access the site as well as something such as a security code or even fingerprint recognition.

-Great Ecommerce Stores Have Flexible Payment Options
+Top Ecommerce Websites Have Flexible Payment Options

 Consumers are not interested in a payment process that is clunky and time-consuming.